-What has driven this Digital transformation?
+What has driven this rapid Digital transformation?
 Quite simply it is a Win:Win for both parties.

-Clients receive quality service 24/7/365, improved interaction makes it easier to understand and buy, cost benefits from Digital can be shared.
+Clients are empowered to receive service when and where suits them, improved interaction makes it easier to understand and buy products, cost benefits from digital can be shared.

-Banks grow their bottom line from higher sales and process efficiency, standardisation improves corporate governance, Digital allows the fast launch of new products and improves agility as conditions change.
-Seen another way, Digital provides 61,320 sales hours in a year (24*7*365) while branches just 10,120 hours (8*5*253) at a lower cost of sale!
+Banks increase their client touchpoints massively, can generate bottom line impact through higher sales and process efficiencies, while having a digital business model improves decision making, new product launch times and improves business model agility.
+Put another way, digital provides 61,320 sales hours in a year (24*7*365) and branches just 10,120 hours (8*5*253), at a lower cost of sale!

 The advance of financial technology will create new opportunities for financial services firms to deliver digital solutions in currency, cards, insurance and more, making life easier for loyal clients and passing travellers alike.